adamhowell/chainable/README.md

 Chainable is a Ruby gem to track consecutive day chains on your Rails/ActiveRecord models.
-Hard fork of [has_streak](https://github.com/garrettqmartin8/has_streak) by Garrett Martin with a different include interface and more features.
-Requires Ruby >= 2.1 and ActiveRecord >= 3.2.22.
+Hard fork of [streakable](https://github.com/szTheory/streakable) by szTheory.
+Renamed it because was having namespace issues with my project Streaky

 ## Installation